GEOMAR-Kiel/Miniproj/README.md

 the [Digital Earth Project](https://www.digitalearth-hgf.de/), and continues to provide reprojection functionality to the Digital Earth Viewer.

-The conversions are implemented according to the [Guidance Notes](https://epsg.org/guidance-notes.html), with all "dynamically uniform" local variables calculated at compile time.
-The conversions are then stored in a static [`PHFMap`](https://crates.io/crates/phf) for quick access at runtime.
+The projections are implemented according to the [Guidance Notes](https://epsg.org/guidance-notes.html), with all "dynamically uniform" local variables calculated at compile time.
+The projections are then stored in a static [`PHFMap`](https://crates.io/crates/phf) for quick access at runtime.
 Code generation is split out into the `miniproj-epsg-registry` crate, while the operations themselves are implemented in `miniproj-ops`.